laktak/sublime-oddly/README.md

 With [Package Control](http://wbond.net/sublime_packages/package_control):

-1. Run the "Package Control: Install Package" command, find and install Oddly plugin.
+1. Run the "Package Control: Install Package" command, find and install the Oddly plugin.
-2. Restart ST2 editor (if required)
+2. Restart Sublime (if required)

 OR: